 There are also purported health benefits of using squat toilets.

-The people behind the Squatty Potty, claim squatting when going about ones business is healthier.
+The people behind the Squatty Potty, claim to squat when going about one's business is healthier.
 Since when squatting, the puborectalis muscle loosens creating a straight passageway into the rectum.
 Which ensures quick and comfortable elimination.
 The Squatty Potty is a device designed to help you mimic the squatting posture at a European toilet pan by raising the user’s feet.

 Anecdotal evidence also suggests regular use of squatting toilets maintains or promotes strength in the user's legs.
 Whilst also keeping the leg and hip joints supple, many regular users of squat toilets have better hip mobility than a European toilet using counterpart.
 Two potential benefits that become especially important as a person grow older.